Peter Mühlematter

-Peter Mühlematter is a Swiss handball administrator.
-He was born on 2 January 1945 in Bern.
+Peter Mühlematter (born 2 January 1945 in Bern) is a Swiss handball administrator.
 While working as manager for a Swiss printing machine manufacturer, he started his IHF career as member of the IHF Commission for Development and Public Relations before becoming a member and then President of the IHF Commission of Organising and Competition.
 Thus, by virtue of his office, he had also been a member of the IHF Council.
 At the IHF Congress in 2004, he was elected Secretary General of the International Handball Federation (IHF).

 During the 2009 World Men's Handball Championship a conflict emerged between Mühlematter and the President of the IHF, Hassan Moustafa.